Omnibase

 Tenant permissions are the only permissions that support auto-scoping.
 The active tenant ID is automatically injected when checking these permissions.

-When you check a Tenant permission, OmniBase automatically uses the user's active tenant:
+When you check a Tenant permission, Omnibase automatically uses the user's active tenant:

 // Check if user can invite others to the current tenant